 Find a flying site clear of buildings, trees, power lines and other obstructions.
-Until you know how much area will be required and have mastered flying your plane in confined spaces, choose a site which is at least the size of two to three football fields - a flying field specifically for R/C planes is best.
-Never fly near people - especially children who can wander unpredictably.
+Until you know how much area will be required and have mastered flying your plane in confined spaces, a site at least the size of two to three football fields should be adequate-a flying field specifically for R/C planes is best.
+Never fly near people-especially children who can wander unpredictably.